 - Sign up for an individual appointment with Dr. William Higgins

 - Staff members in the Office of Career Services and other OITE staff members will assist applicants with preparation for interviews.
 Unless there are extenuating circumstances such as extreme anxiety, applicants will be eligible for only one mock interview or discussion of the interview process.

-- Overall, the staff of the Career Services Center will meet with applicants a maximum of twice during the pre-application season.
-The two-appointment limit will apply to application review, interview preparation, and pre-med advising .
+- Overall, the OITE staff will meet with applicants a maximum of twice during the pre-application season.
+The two-appointment limit will apply to application review, interview preparation, and pre-med advising.
 Trainees may schedule additional visits should they need assistance with other career planning issues.

-NOTE: prior to keeping appointments, trainees are expected to have attended the relevant pre-med or graduate school workshops or viewed them on the OITE Web site and, if appropriate, edited their personal statements accordingly.
+NOTE: Prior to making an appointment, trainees are expected to have attended the relevant pre-med or graduate school workshops or viewed them on the OITE Web site and, if appropriate, edited their personal statements accordingly.